 Ergonomics

 Since the older generations, SRAM has been working on improving ergonomics.
 Shifters aren’t as bulky as they used to be.
+In 2025, they finally unified the ergonomics across their lineup, implementing the 2024 RED shifters’ ergonomics in the Rival and Force.
+These shifters have a longer reach due to the hydraulic cylinders that are now horizontal, not vertical.

-Electronic Shifting (eTap) and App Compatibility (AXS)
+Electronic Shifting and App Compatibility (AXS)

 The difference between using mechanical and electronic groupsets is huge.
 Electronic groupsets are more convenient.